microlib/argus/README.md

 # Argus

 The watchman service.
-It acts as a deploy/endeploy, start,stop and build of go webservices.
-It uses the isAlive endpoint in each web service to ensure the webservice is available (if not it will restart it)
+It acts as a deploy, undeploy, start, stop and build of go webservices.
+It uses the isalive endpoint in each web service to ensure the webservice is available (if not it will restart it)
-The argus service is intsalled using the systemd service ensuring it is always available.
+The argus service is installed using the systemd service ensuring it is always available.
 A simple script is used to allow for the systemd control

 ```bash
 systemctl start argus.service